h0mbre/h0mbre.github.io/_posts/2020-01-28-HEVD_AbitraryWrite_32bit.md

 I'm not going to spend a bunch of time explaining the underlying concepts here, the referenced blog posts do a great job of that.
 Please go read them, at a bare minimum read the FuzzySec and Abatchy blogs.
 At a high-level, we will use a routine within the `HalDispatchTable` (an abstraction layer for hardware interactions), `HaliQuerySystemInformation`, which is rarely used.

 This function resides at offset `0x4` within the `HalDispatchTable`.
-Abatchy breaks it down as follows:
+Abatchy breaks it down as follows in WinDBG, this is straight from his blog:
 ```
 kd> dd HalDispatchTable
 82970430  00000004 828348a2 828351b4 82afbad7